Someguy154/SomeGuy/README.md

-# The website for the Card (create a raw disk) program
+# The website for the card (create a raw disk) program.
-An .img file creator for Windows 98.
+An disk image file creator for Windows 98 and above.
 <br>
 <img src="images\screenshot.png">